Some of you community leaders and organizations need to improve your local government relations skills.

 1. Invite key officials to all of your meetings and functions.
 Ask them to give a short briefing, so they feel important and also to keep them committed to attendance.

 If you can't get officials to attend your meetings through more impersonal methods of invitation, such as mail or e-mail, call them or go see them to urge their participation.
 Listen to any objections they may have.
 We know of one neighborhood association that continuously griped about a councilperson not attending their meetings, even after being told repeatedly that this councilperson taught a course at a local college on the meeting night.

 When we say key officials, we mean the highest official from a particular department or function that you can persuade to be present.
 For instance, if your police department is organized by precincts, try to get the precinct captain committed to calendar your meetings.
 If they say they can’t attend a particular month, ask them to send their best substitute.
 Don't let them off the hook.

 Depending on the nature of your community or neighborhood, key officials might mean police, code enforcement, community development, neighborhood liaison officers, and such.
 In a historic district, the historic preservation officer could be a key official.
 If you develop a rat problem, the vector control officer could be the most important city official that month.
+Where there are many rezoning or zoning variance applications each month, involve the planning department.
 It all depends on your situation.